savva-k/testing-spring-boot-applications-demystified-workshop/README.md

 For more information, see the [Codespaces documentation](.devcontainer/README.md).

-## Todos

-- [ ] ZIP Version to share for non-git Users
-- [ ] Workshop infos, links for attendees on my company website
-- [ ] Prepare template for the certificate of completion
-- [ ] Show IDEA shortcut for fast test run
-- [ ] Optimize code and remove imports
-- [ ] Secure Workshop

 ## Lab Structure

 See the content of the [labs](labs) folder for the content per lab.